Jurickson Profar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.

-- The Giants' 4.10 team ERA ranks 14th across all league pitching staffs.
+- The Giants have a 4.10 team ERA that ranks 12th among all MLB pitching staffs.

-- The Giants rank 14th in baseball in home runs allowed (66 total, 1.1 per game).
+- The Giants rank 14th in baseball in home runs surrendered (67 total, 1.1 per game).

-- His last time out came on Saturday against the Baltimore Orioles, when the right-hander tossed seven innings, surrendering three earned runs while allowing four hits.
+- His last appearance came on Sunday against the Baltimore Orioles, when the righty tossed 7 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.